Delta2Force/AskRedditGenerator/README.md

 ## Usage

+When you run the .jar file right after downloading, it probably won't work.

+If you are on windows, you have to [download ffmpeg](https://ffmpeg.zeranoe.com/builds/) and put the ffmpeg.exe next to the jar file.

+If you are on linux, execute `apt-get install ffmpeg`

-If you just run the .jar file, it will generate a video with a template post I entered.
+If you execute it now, it will generate a video with a template post I entered.
 To properly configure which post to use, you have to launch it from the command line.

 `java -jar AskRedditGenerator.jar <Reddit Post ID>`